BackofenLab/IntaRNA/README.md

 - `end1` : end index of hybrid in seq1
 - `start2` : start index of hybrid in seq2
 - `end2` : end index of hybrid in seq2
-- `hybridDP` : hybrid in VRNA dot-bracket notation
+- `hybridDP` : hybrid in VRNA dot-bracket notation (interaction sites only)
+- `hybridDPfull` : hybrid in VRNA dot-bracket notation (full sequence length)
-- `hybridDB` : hybrid in dot-bar notation
+- `hybridDB` : hybrid in dot-bar notation (interactin sites only)
+- `hybridDBfull` : hybrid in dot-bar notation (full sequence length)
 - `E` : overall hybridization energy
 - `ED1` : ED value of seq1
 - `ED2` : ED value of seq2